Doctor in Shinde's Medicare Hospital

 Blood tests (T4 and TSH) go a long way to detect Hypothyroidism.
 A synthetic Thyroid hormone, Thyroxine, is effectively used to treat hypothyroidism.
 Including iodine supplements in your diet prove to be helpful in hyperthyroidism treatment.

 Thyroid problems, though serious, can be successfully treated.
 A little alertness during pregnancy can shield both the mother and the newborn from the harmful consequences.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 I am 45 years unmarried female.
 I wnt to know about the fertility test and what are new medical technology to preserve the eggs or fertility and how much it cost?
 Can I conceive or not in future?
 Tell me about my case.